martenhc/solidity-smart-contracts/README.md

 ### Contracts

 - HelloWorld
-  This contract returns a value without doing making changes.
-It purely reads a state.
+  - hello(): This contract's only _pure_ method returns a hardcoded value without reading it from the blockchain.
 - Counter
-  There is a transaction that has to be processed, hence a new block is created each time this is invoked.
+  - count(): There is a state mutation that has to be processed, hence a new block is created each time this is invoked.
 Value mutations also require gas.
+  - getCounter(): This is a _view_ function, hence no changes are expected to be processed.
+No gas is consumed.

+#### Pure vs View functions

+- Pure functions not only indicate that no change is being done in the blockchain, but also that no value from the blockchain is being read.
+- View functions don't change values, but can read a value from the blockchain.

 ### Additional notes